SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 allowPrivilegeEscalation: false
 ```

-Following additional settings are configurable through broker spec parameters:
+Following additional settings are configurable using broker spec parameters:
 ```
 spec:
   securityContext:
     runAsUser: 1000001
     fsGroup: 1000002
 ```
 Above are generally the defaults if not provided.
-It shall be noted that the Operator will detect if the current Kubernetes environment is OpenShift and in that case, if not provided, the default `runAsUser` and `fsGroup` will be set to unspecified because otherwise they would conflict with the OpenShift "restricted" Security Context Constraint settings for a project.
+It must be noted that the Operator detects whether the current Kubernetes environment is OpenShift.
+In that case, if not provided, the default `runAsUser` and `fsGroup` are set to unspecified because otherwise they would conflict with the OpenShift "restricted" Security Context Constraint settings for a project.

 #### Using Network Policies

-In a controlled environment it may be necessary to configure a [NetworkPolicy](https://kubernetes.io/docs/concepts/services-networking/network-policies/ ) to enable [required communication](#serving-pod-selection) between the broker nodes as well as between the broker container and the API server to set the Pod label.
+In a controlled environment it might be necessary to configure a [NetworkPolicy](https://kubernetes.io/docs/concepts/services-networking/network-policies/ ) to enable [required communication](#serving-pod-selection) between the broker nodes as well as between the broker container and the API server to set the Pod label.

 ##	Exposing Metrics to Prometheus